Coronavirus (COVID-19) Health & Wellness Information & Resources

-Students who think they may have been exposed to COVID-19 should seek medical care and report the potential exposure to our nurse, Sara Kaiser or notify us on the Coronavirus hotline.
+Students who think they may have been exposed to COVID-19 should seek medical care and report the potential exposure to our nurse, Katherine Stokes or notify us on the Coronavirus hotline.

 You may be able to reduce the risk of spread of coronaviruses by taking the same steps as you would to prevent infection from the flu and the common cold:

 - Wash hands often with soap and water.
 Use hand sanitizer if water is not available.

 - Avoid touching your eyes, nose, or mouth with unwashed hands.

 - Avoid contact with people who are sick.